moodlehq/moodle-plugin-ci/docs/index.md

 Start manual](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results)
 useful.
 Now whenever you push commits to your plugin repo or it gets a new pull request, GitHub will run a build to make sure nothing broke.

+### Travis CI

+#### Step 1

+Sign into [Travis CI](https://travis-ci.com) with your GitHub account.
+Once you’re signed in, and Travis CI will have synchronized your repositories from GitHub.
+Go to your [profile](https://travis-ci.com/profile) page and enable Travis CI for the plugin you want to build.
+Now whenever your plugin receives an update or gets a new pull request, Travis CI will run a build to make sure nothing broke.

+#### Step 2

+Copy the [.travis.dist.yml](https://github.com/moodlehq/moodle-plugin-ci/blob/master/.travis.dist.yml) file into the root of your plugin and rename it to `.travis.yml`.
+Now might be a good time to review the `.travis.yml` contents and remove anything that is not needed.
+See this [help document](TravisFileExplained.md) for an explanation about the contents of the this file.
+Once you have added the `.travis.yml` file, commit and push up to GitHub, to trigger a Travis CI build.
+Navigate back to [Travis CI](https://travis-ci.com) to see if your build passes or fails.

 ### Getting more of CI